 “Oh yeah, how so?”

 “How so?
 Do you hear yourself?
 You weren’t the only one who lost him, you know.
-Dom, Freddy, your parents...”
+Dom, Freddy, your parents...
+Me.”
 His voice was quiet and infuriatingly calm, which somehow made the words he was saying sound that much worse.
 “How about you get off that high horse of yours and look around yourself for change?”

-“You know what?
-I don’t need to stand here and take this from you!”
-With each word, my anger was growing higher and higher, and my voice was getting louder and louder.
-There was definitely a correlation between my temper and my volume — when one grew, so did the other.
+“I don’t need to stand here and take this from you!”
+With each word, my anger was growing stronger and stronger, and my voice was getting louder and louder.
+There was definitely a correlation between my temper and my volume — when one seemed to grow, so did the other.
 In fact, I was surprised that none of the Gryffie blokes hadn’t woken up to the lovely sounds of our fighting, yet.
 Honestly.
 What a wonderful way to start off the morning.
 The birds chirping, the sun shining, and — oh, yep, that’s Potter and Bennett arguing again.

 “It’s better than sitting around and doing nothing!”

 “Newsflash: hospital visits and silly pranks aren’t going to bring him back!”

 "Oh, so we're diagnosing my behavior now?
 Funny, I don’t remember signing up for psychotherapy!”

 “That’s weird, because you sure as bloody hell need it!”